ClarissaMilligan/CS-1180-FA24/README.md

    - Link to extension: https://marketplace.visualstudio.com/items?itemName=WrightStateUniversity-ComputerScience.wsu-cse
 4. Restart VSCode in order for extensions to take effect

+For more help with using Java in VSCode, look [here](https://code.visualstudio.com/docs/java/java-tutorial).

 ### Alternative JDK installation via VSCode

 This is recommended for Mac Users